macloo/projects-javascript-jquery/Ajax PHP shoutbox/README.md

 #Notes on Project 5: Ajax PHP shoutbox

+In this project, I created a new MySQL database on a server, wrote a connection script, submitted a new row to the database via an HTML form, and also wrote to the live page (via jQuery) at the same time.
+When the page is reloaded, the full contents of the database are written to the page.
+Whenever the form is submitted, a new row is written to the db.

 Downloaded [XAMPP](https://www.apachefriends.org/index.html)

 Installed XAMPP - MySQL and PHP and server in one handy DMG.
 Nice.